 The Organization's endowment consists of donor restricted gifts held primarily in investment accounts.
-As required by U.S. generally accepted accounting principles, net assets associated with endowment funds are classified and reported based upon the existence or absence of donor-imposed restrictions.
+As required by accounting principles generally accepted in the Unites States of America, net assets associated with endowment funds are classified and reported based upon the existence or absence of donor-imposed restrictions.